jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Added Southern California to the drop down list and created necessary SOCAL JSON file.
 * Updated INDEX.php page not to allow default values for ADD2, CITY, URL, and EATEN.
 * Added Charleston, SC to the drop down list and created necessary CHS JSON file.
 * Added South Carolina to the drop down list and created necessary SC JSON file.